griptape-ai/griptape-cli/README.md

 You can use the CLI to spin up a local emulator of the Griptape Cloud Skatepark.
 This is useful for testing and development.

 1. Start by creating a new repository from the [Managed Structure Template](https://github.com/griptape-ai/managed-structure-template).
+ a.
+Make sure you're logged in to GitHub
+ b.
+Go to the [Managed Structure Template repo](https://github.com/griptape-ai/managed-structure-template)
+ c.
+Click *Use this template*
+ d.
+Choose *Create a new repository*
 2. Clone the repository and navigate to the root directory.
     ```bash
     git clone https://github.com/{YOUR_GITHUB_ID}/managed-structure-template